SaintpatrickII/pinterest_pipeline/README.md

 - For this I had installed the scala 2.12 version (via spark) to avoid any compatibility issues .From here the file is stored as a compressed archive file in downloads,  in the console a quick change to 'cd Downloads' and 'tar -xf filename -C ~' to uncompress the file & move it to the home directory

-- by looking through the server.properties file within kafka/config/server_properties we can see the correct port to be 9092 as shown below, this will be the 'bootstrap_server' we connect to with Kafka, note here when referencing in code this is actually 'localhost:9092'
+- By looking through the server.properties file within kafka/config/server_properties we can see the correct port to be 9092 as shown below, this will be the 'bootstrap_server' we connect to with Kafka, note here when referencing in code this is actually 'localhost:9092'

 <img width="911" alt="Screenshot 2023-03-09 at 14 59 39" src="https://user-images.githubusercontent.com/92804317/224064081-f3bec1c8-8968-4d00-a07c-974d603b06cc.png">

 - In kafkas current build it is impossible to run without the zookeeper, the zookeeper is responsible for brokers (servers) & partitions/leader elections

-- so before we start coding up we setup our kafka zookeeper within the binary folder of kafka, here we use bash to start the zookeeper server connected to our zookeeper.properties file within the config folder, the same is done with the binary server-start linked to the config server.properties again as shown below
+- So before we start coding up we setup our kafka zookeeper within the binary folder of kafka, here we use bash to start the zookeeper server connected to our zookeeper.properties file within the config folder, the same is done with the binary server-start linked to the config server.properties again as shown below
--

 <img width="1013" alt="Screenshot 2023-03-09 at 15 04 49" src="https://user-images.githubusercontent.com/92804317/224065748-57dd7660-297b-4357-a0cf-9385684685fb.png">

 <img width="1013" alt="Screenshot 2023-03-09 at 15 05 54" src="https://user-images.githubusercontent.com/92804317/224065805-ff91102b-3f8a-487c-bc3a-fb67adf5e4c1.png">